Im-Hassan-wd/wick-api/READme.md

 ### Getting Started

-To clone and run this application, you'll need [Git](https://git-scm.com) and [npm](http://npmjs.com)(which comes along for the ride when you install[Node.js](https://nodejs.org/en/download/)) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [npm](http://npmjs.com)(which comes along for the ride when you install [Node.js](https://nodejs.org/en/download/)) installed on your computer.
 From your command line:

 ```bash